Homework PracticeSign Up

 Question 17mcq

-Which statement should a Grade 9 student remember about Explain discovery of cell?
+Which statement should a Grade 9 student remember about cell discovery using microscopes Focus on: Cells were discovered after microscopes made tiny structures visible..?

 Question 18mcq